jonathan-odonnell/milestone-project-4/README.md

 ### Fixed Bugs

 1. Many to Many fields in the Package form were not saving
-    - Fixed an error in the code.
+    - Refactored code to avoid using using commit=False when saving the form.

 2. Non UK addresses were being populated to the wrong form fields by the address autocomplete
     - Restricted the autocomplete to UK addresses